 There were also a multitude of future draft picks exchanged as Burnett built the Storm into an OHL champion for this 2018-2019 season.
 In all, Burnett traded 17 future draft picks (albeit, some of them conditional) and acquired eight in return.

-Burnett certainly did his homework before making the many moves for he did.
+Burnett certainly did his homework before making the many moves that he did.

 For example, both Hanley (with the Belleville Bulls and Hamilton) and Gordeev (with Hamilton and the Flint Firebirds) had previously played for Burnett.